-We have over 80 nature reserves across the four counties we work within.
+We have over 100 nature reserves across the five counties we work within.
 More information is available from the links above.
 A South Gower Reserves leaflet is also available to download as we have a number of reserves close together in this area, further information about the individual reserves are available to download under Glamorgan.

 Our part of Wales combines dramatic upland and coastal landscapes with gentler rolling hills, shaded woodlands and peaceful wetlands.
-Setting aside wild places to establish as nature reserves has always been an essential part of the Trust’s work, and we now manage just under 100 nature reserves showing examples of all the best landscapes as well as the occasional ruined castle, island and waterfall!
+Setting aside wild places to establish as nature reserves has always been an essential part of the Trust’s work, and we now manage over 100 nature reserves showing examples of all the best landscapes as well as the occasional ruined castle, island and waterfall!

 Not all of our reserves contain rarities but each one has something special about it.
 Some are large, some very small; some can cope with large numbers of visitors, while others are more fragile.
 The Trust’s policy is to encourage visitors to come and enjoy the marvellous heritage of wildlife on as many reserves as possible.